The online Comment window has expired

 • Default_avatar

-Monica Calzada about 4 years ago
+Monica Calzada over 4 years ago

 During this COVID pandemic, it is even more important that we watch over and take care of those most in need in our society.
 Housing is an essential need for everyone.
 I urge you to protect Oakland residents and pass the upgrades to the Tenant Protection ordnance.